cbetterley/gw-rml-group4/README.md

 git push origin new-branch-name
 ```

+3. Make a pull request.
+A pull request is how we apply your changes to the main branch.

-...your terminal will give you a link to create the pull request on GitHub.
-Make sure the target branch is `main`.
+    - When you `git push`, your terminal will give you a link to create the pull request on GitHub.

+    - Make sure the target branch is `main`.

+    - Add Chip as a reviewer to the pull request.

+    - Hit Create Pull Request.

-3. Ask Chip to review & merge.
+4. Ask Chip to review & merge.

 Merge conflicts are likely since we're working on the same file simultaneously, and since that file is a combination of code and output.
 Chip will sort it out!